saur-dash/project_06__capstone_project/README.md

 - Exchange date

 #### Base Currency
-From the information provided with the **Transaction** dataset, I know the online retailer only processes orders in GBP currency, so I don't need to worry about deriving a base currency.
+From the information provided with the **Transaction** dataset, I know the online retailer only processes orders in GBP, so I don't need to worry about deriving a base currency.

 #### Exchange Currency
-The exchange currency will need to be derived from the `[country]` column which states the country the goods were sold to.
-The country names present in the **Transaction** table can be mapped to existing ISO country and currency tables found online, by matching the `[country]` names in the **Transaction** with the `[entity]` names in the **COuntry** table, I can retrieve the `[alpha_code]`
+The exchange currency will need to be derived from the `[country]` field which states the country the goods were sold to.
+The country names present in the **Transaction** table can be mapped to existing ISO country and currency tables found online, by matching the `[country]` names in the **Transaction** table with the `[entity]` names in the **Country** table, I can retrieve the `[alpha_code]`

 A minor issue is that all of the country names in the **Country** table `[entity]` column are UPPERCASE, while the ones in the `[country]` field of the **Transaction** table are not.
 This is easily solved in the SQL statement which loads the transaction records, I'll convert the **Transaction** `[country]` column to UPPERCASE to match the **Country** `[entity]` column when performing the lookup.

 #### Exchange Date
 While the **Transaction** table contains records for almost all dates, I was not aware that exchange rates are not available on weekends.
-If you call the exchange rate API on a weekend, it will return the rates from the preceding Friday (which are dated as such).
+If you call the exchange rate API on a weekend, it will return the rates from the preceding Friday.
 To avoid mismatching dates, I have added an additional column `[file_date]` to the **FX Rate** table which contains the date the exchange rate API was called with.
-With this column in place, I can reliably join the **Transactions** to the **FX Rate** table on `[invoice_date]` = `[file_date]`
+With this column in place, I can reliably join the **Transaction** table to the **FX Rate** table on `[invoice_date]` = `[file_date]`.

 ### Non-null values in "empty" cells
 The transactions table is not entirely clean and there are whitespace and other such non-null values in cells which should be null.
 I will use the COPY OPTIONS parameter when copying the data from S3 to Redshift; this parameter lets you specify how non-null values will be handled, in this case I will replace them with NULL.